 The vinyl adhered very easily to the bottle with the standard grip transfer tape.
 Once again I used my scraper over it a few times to make sure it had stuck well.
 Then I peeled off the transfer tape at a sharp angle.
 I peeled it back very slowly just in case any of the vinyl lifted back up.

-4. Voila – A custom drink bottle!
+4. A custom drink bottle!

 Peel back the transfer tape and there you go – my finished water bottle!

-Here’s the design I chose for my second bottle.
 I cut it in multiple colors of vinyl.
 I first worked out which color combination I liked best with the colors of adhesive vinyl I had on hand.

 2. Cutting different colors of vinyl with the Cricut

 Next, I created a weeding box with the shape tool.
 I also created two more tiny boxes and positioned them in the top corners of the bigger box.
-I attached these three boxes together and duplicated them a few times so that I had four in total.
+Then, I attached these three boxes together and duplicated them a few times so that I had four in total.
 I attached each different color of text to a box.
 The little squares at the top will enable me to perfectly position each color of my design onto my bottle.

 3. The different cuts on the mats

 Here are what all my mats looked like before cutting.